jphruska/Ardeidae/Molecular_rate_variation/molecular_rate_variation_readme.md

 # Molecular Rate Variation Workflow

+## Prepping subsets of UCEs for relaxed clock analysis in BEAST
 1. Copy over all UCEs found in the complete tissue dataset (dataset 6a) into one dataset.

 2. Make folders for each subset of UCEs (in this case 5) with mkdir.